navar135/dragrace/README.md

 ## 6. Uncertainty Estimation

-- 20,000 permutations and 1,000 bootstrap samples were used.
+- 5,000 bootstrap samples were used.
 - The bootstrap distributions were asymmetric, especially for the median.
+The assymetry was between the high and low queer density groups.
+I think this is because there was a high rate of queens who did not win a single challenge in the group with low queer population
 - Interpretation: Even accounting for uncertainty, queens from high-queer-density cities appear to have a different win-rate distribution.

 ## 7. Limitations

-- Manual and fuzzy hometown → MSA mapping introduces uncertainty.
+- The major limitation was finding a dataset with enough information on queer population across the country.
+The dataset I was able to find grouped areas across state lines which also added a layer of challenge.
+Lastly the dataset of drag queens hometowns with not follow an easy city, state pattern but often used sall towns within a bigger city.
+I accounted for this by using fuzzy matching on the hometown → MSA mapping.
+This introduces uncertainty on if the mapping is correct.
-- LGBT population data only covers major MSAs.
+- LGBT population data only covers major MSAs and excludes territories like Puerto Rico from which 9 queens are from.
-- Win rate simplifies nuanced performance context across seasons.
+- Win rate doesn't tell the full story, some queens might have won more challenges but also been more inconsistent in their performances across the season fluctuating from top and bottom.

 ## 8. References

 - Steven V. Miller’s Drag Race dataset: https://github.com/svmiller/dragracer
 - UCLA Williams Institute LGBT population data: https://williamsinstitute.law.ucla.edu/publications/lgbt-us-msa/
 - Course modules on bootstrap, permutation testing, and CLT
+- Article on Drag race impact : https://www.esquire.com/entertainment/a43145366/rupauls-drag-race-legacy/